Will-I-Am-7/MarsRoverChallenge/README.md

 ### Commands

-- Before attempting to build, run or test run the following command (**in the root of the project**):
+- Before attempting to build, run or test execute the following command (**in the root of the project**):
 ``dotnet restore ``

 - To build: